arijitsinha80/hid-sp18-405/hadoop/hadoop-python-docker-sentiment/README.md

 ## More info regarding the image will be provided later

-## Makefile can be used to start and shut the hadoop cluster, run analysis etc.
+## Run fully distributed cluster using the Makefile

-* single command to build images, start cluster, run analysis and get back results before shutting down the cluster by providing the number of workers needed (default is 1):
+* Single command to build images, start cluster, run analysis and get back results before shutting down the cluster by providing the number of workers needed (default is 1):

 		make all worker=(#OFWORKERS)

+	example:
+		make all worker=3

-* build images needed for master and workers
+* Build images needed for master and workers

 		make build worker=(#OFWORKERS)

-* launch hadoop cluster by using docker-compose with interactive shell
+* Launch hadoop cluster by using docker-compose with interactive shell

 		make shell

-* launch hadoop cluster at back end
+* Launch hadoop cluster at back end

 		make start

-* run the analysis after cluster is lunched
+* Run the analysis after cluster is lunched

 		make run

-* get the analysis result
+* Get the analysis result

 		make get

-* shut down the cluster
+* Shut down the cluster

 		make down

 * One can check the ResourceManger at [http://localhost:8088](http://localhost:8088)

+## Run pseudo-distributed cluster

+The execution of the same analysis on pseudo-distributed cluster is isolated in the directory hadoop-pseudo, details are listed in the Readme.md file in this directory.

+* First cd to this directory then use the Makefile there:

+		cd hadoop-pseudo

+* Build image, run analysis, get results

+		make all

+* Build the image

+		make build

+* Run container with interactive shell

+		make container

+* Run the container with sentiment analysis

+		make run

+* Get the result after the analysis

+		make get

+* Stop container

+		make stop

+* Clean up result

+		make clean

+## Run cluster on Echo

+The cluster can be deployed on FutureSystem Echo.
+Both pseudo-distributed and fully distributed clusters are supported.

+* First cd to this directory:

+		cd echo

+* To start pseudo-distributed cluster, run analysis and get back results before shutting down the cluster

+		./pseudo-run.sh

+* To start fully distributed cluster with number of workers using docker-compose, run analysis and get back results before shutting down the cluster

+		./compose-all.sh (#OFWORKERS)

+	example:
+		./compose-all.sh 3

+* To remove the Results folders and created yml file

+		./clean.sh